 Embolisation:A Catheter-based technique using coils, particles or glue to block tumour vessels or acute bleeding.

-Chemoembolization:As above but using local targeted high dose chemotherapy to treat tumours.
+Chemoembolization:Same as above but using local targeted high dose chemotherapy to treat tumours.

 Needle biopsy and drainage:Core biopsy for pathological sampling or for draining thoraco-abdominal collections and abscesses.